nodejs/nodejs.org/pages/en/blog/announcements/v22-release-announce.md

 the module name space object.
 In this case it is similar to dynamic `import()` but is run synchronously and returns the name space object directly.
+We intend to eventually enable `require(esm)` by default in the future, without the flag.
 Contributed by Joyee Cheung in [#51977](https://github.com/nodejs/node/pull/51977)

 #### Running package.json scripts